 Thanks to ZARA, the battle of sustainable fashion message of buying less is a hard sell.
 It can’t come down to us as buyers.
 It has to come from the top.
 This Printed Dress is one of the reasons why I crumble under buying pressure.

 Fast Fashion Fabric Quality

 This year the quality of fast fashion clothing is horrible.
-It has got so bad I am committed to prove my point.
+It has got so bad I am committed to proving my point.
 I went into a Levi shop today and the 501’s when I felt them were thin and horrible.
 I own Levis from years ago and the fabric is not what it use to be.
 This reflects on other brands like G-Star Raw, Karen Millen, Whistle, Hobbs and LK Bennet, to name a few.

 I am kicking myself giving away all my wardrobe I bought before 2005.
 Most I lost in a house fire.

-I have been in high end labels and I am shocked to feel they too have compromised their quality.
+I have been in high-end labels and I am shocked to feel they too have compromised their quality.

-In the last two weeks I have been in Massimo Dutti and Uterque which I deem fast fashion.
+In the last two weeks, I have been in Massimo Dutti and Uterque which I deem fast fashion.
 I am shocked to see prices have gone up to 800 euro per item.
-I can assure you the quality is not better than 10 years ago and in most cases it has got worse.
+I can assure you the quality is not better than 10 years ago and in most cases, it has got worse.

-It is mainly their Limited Edition selling at high prices but still this is way off regarding the quality versus price.
+It is mainly their Limited Edition selling at high prices but still, this is way off regarding the quality versus price.
 And I can buy the same style and colour jacket in ZARA for much less.

 I will never forget when Primark hit the scene way back in 2005.
 Everyone was talking about how cheap it was.
 I went into the Brighton store and nearly fell over the Mannequin.
 How I shop is whatever catches my eye and I then look and feel the fabrics.
 This was cheap nasty crap and the fabrics were like sandpaper on my skin and very thin materials.